NikitakPawar/personal-portfolio/README.md

-get intership From CODSOFT and this is the first task of that internship
+I am getting intership From CODSOFT and this is the first task of that internship
 #internship #CODSOFT